Metal Combat: Falcon's Revenge: Gameplay

-Like its predecessor, Metal Combat: Falcon's Revenge is a light-gun shooter game which requires the Super Scope light gun peripheral for the Super Nintendo Entertainment System to be played.
+Like its predecessor, Metal Combat: Falcon's Revenge is a light-gun shooter game which requires the Super Scope, a light gun peripheral for the Super Nintendo Entertainment System, to be played.
 The plot takes place three years after the events occurred in Battle Clash; the emperor Anubis suffered defeat at the hands of Mike Anderson and a new age of prosperity began to emerge on Earth.
 However, Anubis returned to resume his tyranny and an alien race called the Eltorians entered the Solar System to conquer Earth.

 Gameplay consists of four different modes divided into single-player or multiplayer submenus: Battle, Time Trial, Training, and Combat.
 Battle is a single-player scenario where the player acts as the gunner of the Standing Tank (ST) Falcon piloted by Anderson, fighting a group of chiefs in the Battle Game, the returning emperor Anubis, and the invading Eltorian alien race in one-on-one duels.
 Time Trial is a mode where the player must defeat enemies to achieve the best time possible.
 Training is a tutorial mode, in which an instructor named Rola helps beginners through a series of seven lessons.
 Combat is a versus mode, where one player controls the ST Falcon using the Super Scope while the other player controls one of the enemy STs using a Super NES controller.

 The player attacks enemies using rapid fire by holding down the fire button, energy bolts, bombs, and an array of special items.
 The ST Falcon charges energy bolts up to three times when the player is not firing and fires a treble shot once the power meters are filled.
 The player counters enemy fire by intercepting their projectiles, though some enemy attacks can only be deflected by shooting energy bolts.
 Each enemy ST has destructible weak points that the player must shoot to deal damage.
 Completing the single-player mode unlocks the ST Tornado, piloted by Carol Eugene.
 The ST Tornado can store up to ten energy beams and fire each one individually but has less defense compared to the ST Falcon.